 Please note: it is not certain that this increase will be granted.
 There may be circumstances that make the board decide otherwise.
 The board already has this administrative freedom.

-For the purposes of transparency: our funding ratio was 124.1% on 31 May 2024.
+For the purposes of transparency: our conversion funding ratio was 117.7% on 30 April 2025.